📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 There are many variations, either adding other ingredients or substituting other herbs, such as bay leaf, oregano, basil, or tarragon, for the parsley.
 Combined with bread crumbs, it is used as crust for roasted veal or lamb chops.
 The addition of lemon zest creates gremolata, a traditional garnish for braised lamb shanks.
 Anchovy is a common addition in Provençal cooking.
 A small amount of olive oil is often added to persillade to make it easier to use.

-Recipe #1286 was added on January 06, 2023 and last updated on April 14, 2025.
+Jacques Pépin's Chicken with Garlic and Parsley (Persillade) was added on January 06, 2023 and last updated on January 31, 2026.

 🔎️ About Searches